UBC-Thunderbots/Software/docs/tactic-and-play-structure.md

 ## Naming Convention
 Look to the other files to get a sense of what the naming is.
 I've taken the time to standardize the naming and definitions of constructors and so on, so it should be pretty consistent.

+# Other notable 'features'

+It's a bit tricky to keep track of every available parameter.
+If you are looking at a tactic or play and are confused as to where certain fields are defined (like control_params) make sure you look at the super classes (all of them).

+For every Play, there is a goalie tactic that is declared in `play.h`.
+This ended up being really important for debugging a segfault in `penalty_kick_enemy_play`, and it might help you as well.